by Clem Boyd, Communication Content Manager

 As part of the continuing development of the CEC, which was opened last fall, Ayers and other engineering faculty decided to add the artwork to the various open spaces in the building that would depict the civil engineering profession.

 Studio art students were presented a design brief to produce drawings expressing what civil engineering means to them and to how it relates to our society.
-The top three pieces were selected by Ayers, the studio art faculty, and other engineering professors, and will be unveiled on April 16.
+The top three pieces were selected by Ayers, the studio art faculty, and other engineering professors, and unveiled on April 16.

 “This type of collaboration truly helps students and faculty alike to look outside of ourselves to see how God is using other disciplines to bring Himself glory,” noted Caleb Booth, assistant professor of studio art.
 “I’m looking forward to continuing our collaboration with the civil engineering program, as well as potentially expanding to others.”